azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Exhaustive rules"
-    subtitle="The game provides guidelines on how to handle common situations found in a fantasy adventure game: exploration, travel, social interactions, stealth, combat, magic, vehicles, and more!
-Ideal for inexperienced Game Masters." >}}
+    subtitle="The game provides guidelines on how to handle common situations found in a fantasy adventure game: exploration, travel, social interactions, stealth, combat, magic, vehicles, and more!" >}}

   {{< hextra/feature-card
     title="Deadly adventures"